Imagine you’re planning a little get-together with friends. Casual food, some beer, music, a little dancing.

 Photo by Clifton Rendón, courtesy of the St. John's Mexican Fiesta Facebook

-The Fiesta now provides funding for the St. John’s school Spanish language program as well as scholarships for young students who otherwise could not afford to attend the school.
+The Fiesta now provides funding for the St. John’s school Spanish language program as well as scholarships for young Mexican students who wish to pursue education beyond high school.